swelljoe/perl-dist-zilla-plugin-rpm/README.md

 	sign = 1
 	ignore_build_deps = 0

+    push_packages = 0
+    push_command = rhnpush -s
+    push_ignore_packages = .src.rpm$

-After adding the [RPM] section to the dist.ini file, the *mkrpmspec* command will be available.
+After adding the [RPM] section to the dist.ini file, the `mkrpmspec` command will be available.
 Running this command allow you to make the dzil.spec file from the template.
-Then *dzil release* will make the RPM file.
+Then `dzil release` will make the RPM file.

+If push_packages is set to 1, it will execute the `push_command` on the generated RPMs.
+By default the source packages will be excluded.

 ##ATTRIBUTES